Skip to content

 Occupation Order

-Depending on which section the Order is applied under, its length may vary.
-For instance, some Orders will be limited up to six months, whilst others will be in place for longer periods of time or until a specific event, e.g. until a divorce is finalised.
-In practice, occupation Orders are usually made for between 6 and 12 months.
+The duration of an Occupation Order can vary.
+For instance, some orders will be limited to six months, whilst others will be in place for longer periods of time or until a specific event, e.g. until a divorce is finalised.
+In practice, Occupation Orders are usually made for between 6 and 12 months.

 What Happens When an Occupation Order Ends?

-Once the occupation Order ends, any liability that has been imposed by the Order will be ceased.
-This means that any party who has been excluded from the property by the terms of the Order is free to return to the property.
+Once the family law act occupation order ends, any liability that has been imposed by the order will be ceased.
+This means that any party who has been excluded from the property by the terms of the order is free to return to the property, unless before the date the Order expires the ownership of the property has been resolved by other means, such as by way of a transfer of ownership or a tenancy.

 Contesting an Occupation Order

-Should the other party contest the application for an occupation Order, directions may be made by the court about filing additional evidence and listing the matter for a contested hearing.
-At a contested hearing, a judge or bench of Magistrates will deliberate the evidence to determine whether or not the Order should be granted.
+Should the other party contest the application for an Occupation Order, directions may be made by the court about filing additional evidence and listing the matter for a contested hearing.
+At a contested hearing, a judge or bench of magistrates will consider the evidence before the Court to determine whether or not the order should be granted.
+Such evidence can includes Statements, Witness Statements, Police evidence, medical evidence and financial information.

 Discuss Your Needs with Us